How to use Sonarqube with Docker and Maven

 docker restart sonarqube

-I have created a docker container using apache2.
-You can check out the code on:
+I created a Docker container using Apache2 for this.
+You can find the code in our repository.

 # Build the Container